Data

 Traveling Salesperson

 The distance matrix has two components: a Euclidean distance term and a feature-encoded term.
-Coordinates are drawn from a mixture of Gaussian \(\mathcal{N}(0, I)\) and uniform \(\textbf{U}(-2, 2)\) distributions.
-The feature-encoded component is \(\frac{1}{{3}^{deg - 1}} (\frac{1}{\sqrt{p}} (\mathcal{B} x_i)_j + 3)^{deg} \cdot \epsilon_i\), where the elements of \(\mathcal{B}\) are products of Bernoulli \(\textbf{B}(0.5)\) and uniform \(\textbf{U}(-2, 2)\) samples.
+Coordinates are drawn from a mixture of a Gaussian distribution \(\mathcal{N}(0, \mathbf{I})\) and a uniform distribution \(\mathbf{U}(-2, 2)\).
+The feature-encoded component is \(\tfrac{1}{{3}^{deg - 1}} \big(\tfrac{1}{\sqrt{p}} (\mathcal{B} \mathbf{x}_i)_j + 3\big)^{deg} \cdot \boldsymbol{\epsilon}_i\), where the elements of \(\mathcal{B}\) are products of Bernoulli \(\mathbf{B}(0.5)\) and uniform \(\mathbf{U}(-2, 2)\) samples.

 Parameters:

-• num_data (int) – number of data points
+• num_data – number of data points

-• num_features (int) – dimension of features
+• num_features – dimension of features

-• num_nodes (int) – number of nodes
+• num_nodes – number of nodes

-• deg (int) – data polynomial degree
+• deg – polynomial degree of the feature-to-cost mapping

-• seed (int) – random seed
+• seed – random seed (default 135 for reproducibility)

 Returns: